John Golden Theatre: Site

-The John Golden Theatre is on 252 West 45th Street, on the south sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The rectangular land lot covers 6,400 ft2, with a frontage of 62.33 ft on 44th Street and a depth of 109.67 ft.
+The John Golden Theatre is on 252 West 45th Street, on the south sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The rectangular land lot covers 6,400 ft2, with a frontage of 62.33 ft on 44th Street and a depth of 109.67 ft.
 The Golden Theatre shares the city block with the Row NYC Hotel to the west.
 It adjoins six other theaters: the Bernard B. Jacobs, Gerald Schoenfeld, and Booth to the east; the Broadhurst and Shubert to the southeast; and the Majestic to the south.
 Other nearby structures include the Music Box Theatre and Imperial Theatre to the north; the New York Marriott Marquis to the northeast; One Astor Plaza to the east; and Sardi's restaurant, the Hayes Theater, and the St. James Theatre one block south.

 The Golden is part of the largest concentration of Broadway theaters on a single block.
 The adjoining block of 45th Street is also known as George Abbott Way, and foot traffic on the street increases box-office totals for the theaters there.
 The Majestic, Masque (Golden), and Royale (Bernard B. Jacobs) theaters and the Lincoln Hotel (Row NYC Hotel) had all been developed concurrently.
 The site of all four buildings had previously occupied by twenty brownstone residences.
 The site was part of the Astor family estate from 1803 to 1922, when it was sold to Henry Claman.
 The plots collectively measured 200 ft wide along Eighth Avenue, 240 ft along 44th Street, and 250 ft along 45th Street.

 Design

-The John Golden Theatre, originally the Theatre Masque, was designed by Herbert J. Krapp in the Spanish style and was constructed from 1926 to 1927 for the Chanin brothers.
+The Golden Theatre, originally the Theatre Masque, was designed by Herbert J. Krapp in the Spanish style and was constructed from 1926 to 1927 for the Chanin brothers.
 The theater is named after producer John Golden (1874–1955).
 It was part of an entertainment complex along with the Lincoln Hotel and the Majestic and Royale theaters, which were also designed by Krapp in a Spanish style.
 The Masque was designed to be the smallest theater in that complex, with about 800 seats.
 The Chanin Realty and Construction Company constructed all four structures.
 The Golden is operated by the Shubert Organization.